kombucha-js/react-rerenderers/README.md

 This small difference gives some advantages which `useState()` cannot achieve.

-Before we go inside the description of the advantages, let's review the necessity of State Lifting of `useState()` hook.
+Before we go inside the description of the advantages, let's review the necessity of lifting states of `useState()` hook.

-### ✨ Necessity of State Lifting with React Hooks
+### ✨ Necessity of Lifting States with React Hooks

 See the example below: